Innovación y gestión de programas colaborativa y sincronizada para nuevos programas

 In 2008, IFPEN started working on electric storage systems issues.
 Following six years of powertrain simulation partnership, many IFPEN research and development (R&D) specialists have become proficient in using Simcenter Amesim™ software, part of the Simcenter™ portfolio.
 Moreover, IFPEN knew that Simcenter Amesim was becoming the standard for many industry players.

-The choice of partner was evident, and the initial scope of cooperation between Siemens PLM Software and IFPEN was extended to battery issues.
-As a result, Siemens PLM Software and IFPEN codeveloped the electric storage library, now available within Simcenter Amesim software, a powerful and versatile multi-domain simulation platform.
+The choice of partner was evident, and the initial scope of cooperation between Siemens Digital Industries Software and IFPEN was extended to battery issues.
+As a result, Siemens Digital Industries Software and IFPEN codeveloped the electric storage library, now available within Simcenter Amesim software, a powerful and versatile multi-domain simulation platform.

 The main technical challenges for the development of the electric storage library were to choose the right level of energy storage system models for end users.
 “We had to design and work on different modeling approaches that allow for easy and fast simulation, while still encapsulating the details of fundamental physical phenomena to ensure reliable simulation results,” says Eric Prada, electrochemical R&D engineer, electrochemistry and materials department at IFPEN.